Experiences that challenge and inspire you, offering new approaches

 The Be The Tree creative expression experience is for individuals and families, children and adults.
 Be The Tree (2 hours) is $95/person.
 For more information and to schedule your Be The Tree experience, e-mail or call

 This workshop is available onsite at the Legacy Center and can also be done off-site for groups across the country.
 It can be customized to any age.
-When offered at the Legacy Center, the 1-day custom workshop with light lunch is $1,200 for an individual; group rates are available.
+When offered at the Legacy Center as a personalized experience for one person, the 1-day custom workshop with lunch and materials is $1,200.
+We're currently doing testing of this workshop, offering it for $185/person in a small group with a light lunch, all materials (including an autographed copy of the Dream book), and access to the 15-acre Legacy Center arboretum.
 For more information, e-mail or call

 The world changes all the time – sometimes for the better, sometimes not.
 But real transformation is something different.
 In the words of Mark Twain, it's the difference between a lightning bug and lightning.
 Politicians can't do it.
 Business people can't do it.
 All the experts out there can't do it.
 Only YOU can do it.
 That's how big transformational change happens – always has, always will.